 2. New Relic

 You can also perform a more robust debug using a premium tool such as New Relic.
-This app will help you to monitor the user experience, map your WordPress architecture, analyze and improve the site’s performance, and detect anomalies before they happen.
+This app will help you to monitor the user experience, map your WordPress architecture, find broken permalinks, analyze and improve the site’s performance, and detect anomalies before they happen.

 All of those features will help you to gather data for troubleshooting so you can provide the best possible visitors’ experience.
 You can trial New Relic for 14-day free.

 That’s all the tips you need to know about debugging WordPress site.
 As a developer, you need to identify and fix the problems before pushing whatever code/plugins to users.
 As a webmaster, you can also use debugging tools to identify what causes performance issues on your website.

 To debug your WordPress site, you can do the following: